-- Your doctor may recommend earlier or more frequent testing if you have a higher risk for colorectal cancer.
+- Your doctor may recommend earlier or more frequent testing if you have a higher risk of colorectal cancer.
 Talk to your doctor about when you should be tested.

 - Check for the cause of blood in the stool or rectal bleeding.

-- Check for the cause of dark or black
+- Check for the cause of dark or black stools.

 - Check for the cause of chronic diarrhea.